wkumari/draft-wkumari-dnsop-extended-error/README.md

    This document defines a new IANA registry table, where the index value is the INFO-CODE from the "Extended DNS Error" EDNS option defined in this document.
-The IANA is requested to create and maintain this "Extended DNS Error" codes registry.
-The code-point space for the INFO-CODE index is to be broken into 3 ranges:
+The IANA is requested to create and

-   o  0 - 32767: Expert Review [RFC2434].
-   o  32768 - 49151: First come, first served.
-   o  49152 - 65535: Experimental / Private use.